cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/rstudio.rst

        LocalForward XXXXX localhost:XXXXX

-The command costs of two parts: The port used by the notebook on Esrum (XXXXX), and the address via which the notebook on Esrum should be accessible on your PC (localhost:XXXXX).
+The ``LocalForward`` option consists of two parts: The port used by the notebook on Esrum (XXXXX), and the address via which the notebook on Esrum should be accessible on your PC (localhost:XXXXX).

 Alternatively, you can start start/stop port forwarding on demand by using an explicit SSH command.
 The ``-N`` option is optional and stops